terminating your office

 Explore Subletting a Portion of Your Office Instead of Terminating the Lease

-If your landlord is unwilling to agree to the proposed office lease termination terms, and securing a replacement tenant doesn’t align with your preferences, an alternative to consider is subletting the premises to a subtenant.
+If your landlord is unwilling to agree to the proposed commercial rent agreement’s termination terms, and securing a replacement tenant doesn’t align with your preferences, an alternative to consider is subletting the premises to a subtenant.
 This becomes a viable choice, especially if you’re downsizing your office but wish to retain tenancy or if you aim to share rental expenses.
 Keep in mind that obtaining the landlord’s consent is always necessary for subletting premises.

 For additional information or assistance with your office space search in Malta, reach out to us at info@officemarket.mt or +356 7949 5969.